Mahesh Mangaonkar

 Mahesh Mangaonkar (born 23 March 1994 in Mumbai) is a professional squash player who represented India.
-He reached a career-high world ranking of World No. 44 in January 2015.
+He reached a career-high ranking of World No. 44 in January 2015.
 He won the prestigious British Junior Open Under-15 category in 2009.

-Mahesh Mangaonkar won the IMET Open 2013 in the Slovak capital Bratislava.
+Mangaonkar won the IMET Open 2013 in the Slovak capital Bratislava.
 He is the first Indian squash player to win the IMET Open.